chrisyue/my-vimrc-without-plugins/README.md

 vim -u /path/to/vimrc
 ```

-If you don't want append the `-u` parameter everytime you start vim, there are two options
+If you don't want to append the `-u` parameter everytime you starting vim, there are two options

 1. `alias vi2="vim -u /path/to/vimrc"`.
 2. Or you could `mv` the `path/to/vimrc/` folder to `$HOME/.vim`.

-You could check `$HOME` out by run the command `:echo $HOME` in vim.
+You could check `$HOME` out by running the command `:echo $HOME` in vim.